641i130/rfid-iot-door/README.md

 # rfid-iot-door
 An Arduino ESP8266 RFID door-relay authentication system with a logging back end.

+#### This is open source!
+I want people to be able to contribute to this project if you have any ideas.
+Please feel free to fork as well!

 ## Features
 - Google Sheets Integration with Real-Time logging using IFTTT
 - Long range (Range of wifi and connection to the arduino board)